 Accordingly, if you're a homeowner in Virginia and you're delinquent in paying your property taxes, you could potentially lose your home to a tax sale after a judicial process (basically, a tax foreclosure).
 Fortunately, a tax sale usually only happens if you don't respond to notice from the tax collector about getting caught up.
 But if you let the tax sale go through, you'll lose ownership of your property.

-In most cases, if your property taxes are delinquent on December 31 following the second anniversary of the due date, the locality can start a foreclosure on your home by filing a lawsuit in court seeking permission to sell the property.
+In most cases in Virginia, if your property taxes are delinquent on December 31 following the second anniversary of the due date, the locality can start a foreclosure on your home by filing a lawsuit in court seeking permission to sell the property.
 (Va.
 Code Ann. § 58.1-3965).
 (The foreclosure can start on the first anniversary of when the taxes became due for some properties, like condemned structures, derelict buildings, or properties that are declared blighted.)

-If you don't take steps to stop the foreclosure (either by providing a valid defense or by getting caught up on the delinquent amounts) the court will issue a judgment.
-Then your home will be sold, typically at a public auction (Va.
+If you don't take steps to stop the sale—either by providing a valid defense or by getting caught up on the delinquent amounts—the court will issue a judgment.
+Then, your home will be sold, typically at a public auction.
+(Va.
 Code Ann. § 58.1-3969).
-If no one bids on the home, the county, city, or town can purchase it at the sale (Va.
+If no one bids on the property, the county, city, or town can purchase it at the sale.
+(Va.
 Code Ann. § 58.1-3970).

 After the sale, the new owner will get a deed (title) to your home, and you'll lose ownership permanently.
 (Va.
 Code Ann. § 58.1-3965).